What is workflow?

 How Box simplifies content-centric workflow

-- No-code: Automate manual processes with Box Relay.
+You can automate manual processes with Box Relay.
 With Box Relay, users can build self-serve workflows with “if this, then that” (IFTTT) logic through an intuitive, no-code workflow builder.
-Designed to support the lightweight processes often supported by email, it’s simple enough to build workflows in minutes, automating the “handoff” of content as it flows through typical review and approval processes, for example.
-Further, Box Relay inherits all the advantages of the underlying Box cloud content management platform: frictionless security and compliance, integration with third-party applications, and seamless collaboration with people both inside and outside the organization.
-Learn more about Box Relay.
+Designed for lightweight processes often supported by email, Box Relay makes it simple to build workflows in minutes, automating thehandoffof content as it flows through typical review and approval processes.

-- BPM: Automate the flow of content across BPM tools.
-Box has pre-built integrations with 1,400 best-of-breed applications, including workflow vendors such as Nintex, ServiceNow, Pega, IBM, and Workato.
-Learn more about our Box partners.
+Automate the flow of content across BPM tools.
+Box has pre-built integrations with 1,500+ best-of-breed applications, including workflow vendors such as Nintex, ServiceNow, Pega, IBM, and Workato.
+Learn more about partnering with us.

 Many organizations strive to automate manually intensive business processes in order to improve efficiency and reduce errors.
 Workflow tools provide a great way to solve the growing volume of needs for workflow and process modernization.